Latest News

 Vantage Point: As long as you’re above your target you ignore range penalties and most cover.
 This won’t really come up much with an Archer’s range, and the cover issues are irrelevant later on.
 If you’re not going into the higher levels, or are fighting in very big combat maps, this is an Ok option.

 Weak Point: 1/encounter swift ignore DR for 1 turn.
 DR will not matter with Clustered Shots.
-If your game won’t see 6th level, or 13th as per the guide, this is a Good option.
+If your game won’t see 6th/7th level as per the guide, this is a Good option.

 Without a Trace: Hide as an immediate action after using Evasion, this requires Hide in Plain Sight so you’re always going to be able to use it.
 The penalty is a big pill to swallow.
 Since it requires you to be attacked with something that allows a Reflex save you’re not going to always be able to utilize it.
 If you’re a stealth build this is an Ok option.